About the course

 All applicants: TBC

-A first or second class Honours degree (or equivalent) in science, technology, engineering or maths (STEM).
+You will have a minimum of a 2:2 Honours degree or equivalent in science, technology, engineering or maths (STEM).
 Alternatively, be able to demonstrate a significant level of knowledge and/or experience in STEM.

 Applicants must also be able to demonstrate a passion for Science Communication through a personal statement.
 This should explain motivations for pursuing a science communication and public engagement programme and detailing any relevant experience.